Active Searches DSG Koya

 • Work with development staff and board leadership to develop annual plans and strategies to achieve fundraising goals, for both individual projects and overall organizational needs.

-• Cultivate new sources of revenue by expanding LAND’s network; grow the existing funding and client base; Diversify revenue streams to ensure continued sustainability; ensure successful fundraising from individuals, foundations, corporations and government; Ensure continued development and understanding of public sector funding sources and their related policies.
+• Cultivate new sources of revenue by developing a new business model and expanding LAND’s network; grow the existing funding and client base; Diversify revenue streams to ensure continued sustainability; ensure successful fundraising from individuals, foundations, corporations and government; Ensure continued development and understanding of public sector funding sources and their related policies.

 Organizational Leadership